Please select a Make and Model

 Expectations are rising about how good our smartphone screens should be, especially with the exponential increase in streaming HD video and mobile gaming.
 As a basic rule of thumb, colour quality and brightness matter more than resolution.

 This is becoming a clincher for many buyers.
 We want our phones to take fantastic photos and crystal-clear video in any light condition, so when assessing the quality of a mobile phone, users will pick up on the quality of camera specs very quickly.
+Especially if you have plans to shoot either professional videos or pictures with your phone.
 Specialist reviews will sort out the wheat from the chaff.

 - Haptic feedback